ALL the Fish Camp Restaurants in Florida You’re Going to Want to Visit

 Photo courtesy of Stinky’s Fish Camp

 With a name like Stinky’s, you know you want to go!
 Anyone brave enough to combine “stinky” with “fish,” we want to meet.
 Choose from their famous Oysters All Days All Ways, fresh Gulf-to-table seafood, many many Po Boy or Sweet Bun Sandwiches, baskets, raw bar, and so much more.
-Please note Stinky’s does not take reservations.
-Check out Stinky’s on Instagram for updates about Bait Shack Boil Days, live music, and more.
+Check out Stinky’s on Instagram for updates about specials, live music, and more.

 Fish Camp at Lake Iomonia

 Listen to live music and enjoy that view at this rustic waterfront spot.
 While chilling out to the tunes try brisket fresh off their smoker, gator with fries, Angus beef burgers, shrimp, catfish and more.
-Watch the FSU games and you may be offered 2-for-1 shots every time they score!
 Menu item specials and drink specials happen often, take a drive to the lake!
 Or pull up in your boat.
 Check the Fish Camp at Lake Iomonia Facebook page for the live music schedule and updates on current menu offerings.

 GULF COAST